loren138/visual-lightning/README.md

 rather than just test files.
 If you'd like updates, please follow this repository.

 ## Running Tests
-1. You will need JDK installed for selenium to work
+1. You will need JDK installed for selenium to work (`brew cask install java`)
 2. Run `npm install`
 3. Run `npm run selenium` (Leave this running while running tests)
 4. Run `npm run test`